A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Statistical Learning Methods

 We applied various supervised methods to see how accurately one can infer whether a subject has OSA or does not have OSA.

-Supervised learning methods applied to the data include Linear Discriminant Analysis (LDA), Quadratic Discriminant Analysis (QDA), Logistic Regression (LR), Decision Trees (DT), Random Forests (RF), Neural Networks (NNET), and Support Vector Machines (SVM) and K-nearest Neighbour (KNN).
+These methods include Linear Discriminant Analysis (LDA), Quadratic Discriminant Analysis (QDA), Logistic Regression (LR), Decision Trees (DT), Random Forests (RF), Neural Networks (NNET), and Support Vector Machines (SVM) and K-nearest Neighbour (KNN).
 These techniques are well-established and we provide only a cursory overview of results so that contrast with other methods can be established.

-Linear Discriminant Analysis (LDA) proposed by Fisher in 1936 is the most basic and traditional classification method.
-Although LDA may seem too simple to handle large and complex data, it can give insight on how much improvement those more advanced machine learning methods can achieve.
-We use LDA as a benchmark method.
-Compared to LDA, Quadratic Discriminant Analysis (QDA) assumes different covariance matrices for different classes, which result in non-linear decision boundaries between classes.
-Logistic regression (LR) is also very popular method for classification, especially for binary classification.
-R packages \textit{mass} \cite{Rmass} and \textquotedblleft glmnet" \cite{Rglmnet} were used in the calculation.
+Linear Discriminant Analysis (LDA), proposed by Fisher in 1936, is one of the most basic classification methods.
+The method uses a linear decision boundary, and assumes that the conditional probability density function on each class is Gaussian with a shared covariance matrix for the feature data.
+In comparison, Quadratic Discriminant Analysis (QDA) assumes different covariance matrices for different classes, creating quadratic decision boundaries between classes.
+Although LDA may seem too simple to handle complex high dimensional data, we use it as a benchmark method as it may provide insight on how much improvement more advanced statistical/machine learning methods can achieve.
+Logistic regression (LR) is also a very popular method, especially for binary classification and models the probability of classes using a logistic function .
+We used the R packages \textit{mass} \cite{Rmass} and \textit{glmnet} \cite{Rglmnet} for our calculations.

-Decision tree (DT) is a non-parametric method which classifies based on how strongly each individual feature performs in predicting ultimate diagnosis.
-A major benefit of DT is their interpretability, which allows the user to see which variables are most significant in the classification.
-The \textit{DecisionTreeClassifier} from the \textit{Scikit-learn} library for Python was used \cite{scikit-learn}.
-A grid search to find the optimal cost-complexity pruning parameter was performed, using the model selection library from Scikit-learn.
-The optimized parameters for DT and other machine learning methods can be found in Table \ref{tab:parameterVals}.